 GO ORTHIC GLEY SOILS

 Orthic Gley Soils occur on relatively stable land surfaces in sites affected by groundwater.
 Sediment deposition is unlikely if flooding occurs.
-They are neither strongly acid, sandy nor sulphuric and have no oxidic horizon.
+They are neither strongly acidic, sandy nor sulphuric and have no oxidic horizon.

 GOO Orthic Gley Soils that have a peaty topsoil either at the surface or buried with its upper surface within 60 cm of the soil surface.

 Peaty Orthic Gley Soils

-GOQ Other soils that within 60 cm of the mineral soil surface have electrical conductivity of 0.8 mS/cm or more.
+GOQ Other soils that within 60 cm of the mineral soil surface have saline soil materials.

 Saline Orthic Gley Soils